yracine/device-type.myecobee/README.md

 http://blog.smartthings.com/news/smartthings-updates/new-additions-to-smartthings-labs

+After being connected, select all your ecobee thermostat(s) that you want to expose to Smartthings.

 ***********************************************************
-5) Your device should now be ready to process your commands
+5) Your device(s) should now be ready to process your commands
 ***********************************************************

 **************************************************************